nicholasmholmes/HackKU_2023/README.md

   It also implmements a basic running loop that most games would utilize -- *including ours* -- in order to run the game until the win condition(or something similar) is met.

-  ### 🌐 How do we make a "multiplayer" game work using python? 🌐
+  ## 🌐 How do we make a *multiplayer* game work using python? 🌐

   First we need to clarify what multiplayer means in this context.
-We are not referring to an online multiplayer game that allows you to connect to other players on a server, but simply a game that requires multiple people or "players" in order to properly function.
+We are not referring to an online multiplayer game that allows you to connect to other players on a server, but simply a game that requires multiple people or *players* in order to properly function.

   With this basic undertsanding, we can get into the process of our game creation!